xclarifyio/clarify-php/README.md

 ### Getting Started

-This quickstart demonstrates a simple way to get started using the OP3Nvoice API.
+This quickstart demonstrates a simple way to get started using the Clarify API.
 Following these steps, it should take you no more than 5-10 minutes to have a fully functional search for your audio.

 ### Creating the object

 While you can use any programming language you choose, we provide helper libraries in a couple to get you started.
-In PHP, you simply include the library and create a new \OP3Nvoice\Audio object using your API Key:
+In PHP, you simply include the library and create a new \Clarify\Audio object using your API Key:

 ```php
 require __DIR__.'/../vendor/autoload.php';